 9. Microwave TV dinners (Lean Cuisine, Hungry-Man, Stouffer’s)

-Sodium content alone is the disqualifier: typical entrees contain 800 to 1,400 mg of sodium — 35 to 60 percent of the daily recommended limit in a single meal.
-So in a sodium-sensitive 50s body, this drives fluid retention and pushes blood pressure up faster than in your 40s.
+Sodium content alone is the disqualifier: typical entrees contain 800 to 1,400 mg of sodium, 35 to 60 percent of the daily recommended limit in a single meal.
 Better swap: batch-cooked grain bowl from the weekend.

 10. Cup noodles / instant ramen

 A single serving can contain 1,500+ mg of sodium plus refined oils and palm oil.
-Specifically, the soup is the worst part — if you do eat ramen occasionally, drain most of the broth.
+The soup is the worst part, if you do eat ramen occasionally, drain most of the broth.
 Better swap: miso paste + frozen vegetables + a soft-boiled egg.

 11. Cheese-flavored crackers (Cheez-Its, Goldfish)

 Refined flour + seed oils + sodium + (in most brands) MSG or autolyzed yeast extract.
 The “cheese” flavor is largely synthetic.
-Specifically, the snacking pattern matters more than the single serving — these are designed to be eaten by the handful, not the recommended serving size.
 Better swap: almonds or olives.

 12. Frozen pizza

 Refined flour crust + processed cheese + processed meat toppings + 800 to 1,500 mg sodium per serving.
-Even “thin crust” supermarket versions deliver the trio of refined carbs, saturated fat, and sodium that drives all four of the 50s shifts.
 Better swap: homemade pizza on sprouted-grain tortilla, or a real pizzeria once a week.

 The processed meats (13–16)